-$\hbox{HUD publishes resources on the HUD.gov website at \ CoC\ Program\ Competition\ to\ assist\ you\ in\ completing\ the\ CoC\ Application.\ Resources\ include:}$
+HUD publishes resources on the HUD.gov website at CoC Program Competition to assist you in completing the CoC Application.
+Resources include:

-- Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-24 CFR part 578;
+Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants; 24 CFR part 578;

-FY 2024 CoC Application Navigational Guide;

-Section 3 Resources;
+- FY 2024 CoC Application Navigational Guide; - Section 3 Resources;

-- PHA Crosswalk; and

-- Frequently Asked Questions

 3B-1.
+I Rehabilitation/New Construction Costs-New Projects.
+I NOFO Section V.B.1.r.

+Is your CoC requesting funding for any new project application requesting \$200,000 or more in funding No for housing rehabilitation or new construction?

+3 B-2 .
 Rehabilitation/New Construction Costs-New Projects.
 NOFO Section V.B.1.r.
-Is y for I our CoC requesting funding for any new project application requesting \$200,000 or more in funding housing rehabilitation or new construction?
-No 3B-2.
-Rehabilitation/New Construction Costs-New Projects.
-NOFO Section V.B.1.r. • If you answered yes to question 3B-1, describe in the field below actions CoC Program-funded project applicants will take to comply with: 1.
+If you answered yes to question 3B-1, describe in the field below actions CoC Program-funded project applicants will take to comply with: 1.
 Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701u); and 2.
 HUD's implementing rules at 24 CFR part 75 to provide employment and training opportunities for low- and very-low-income persons, as well as contracting and other economic opportunities for businesses that provide economic opportunities to low- and very-low-income persons.